Using Reinforcement Learning with the SageMaker Python SDK¶

 SageMaker RL Docker Containers¶

-You can visit the SageMaker RL containers repository.
+For more about the Docker images themselves, visit the SageMaker RL containers repository.